SineStriker/qsynthesis-revenge/docs/build-instructions.md

     + Fill in the Qt Configuration path as single line, the `path_qt.cmake` will read it -->

 + Run `python setup-vcpkg.py` at repository root path.
-    + The first run must failed and a configuration file will be generated, you need to fill each `value` with the help of `intro`, then run again.
+    + The first run must failed and a default configuration file `setup-vcpkg.json` will be generated, you need to edit each `value` correctly with the help of `intro`, then run again.
     + The script will simply pull `vcpkg` from GitHub and run a series of `vcpkg install` commands.

 <!-- ## Project Configuration